jghoshh/csi3140_a4/README.md

 ## Logins

 - **To login as admin, use the following credentials: username = admin, password = adminCSI3140**
-- To login as a user, use one of the user codes from the admin view (default: bcb, e00, 9db)
+- To login as a user, use one of the user codes from the admin view

 ## UI Images